-2.3.6 Land Planning Act Cap 303
+2.2.6 Land planning act cap 303

 Section 9 of the subsidiary legislation (the development and use of land Regulations 1961) under which it requires that before the local authority to submit any plans to then minister for approval, steps should be taken as may be necessary to acquire the owners of any land affected by such plans.
-Particulars of comments and objections made by the landowners should be submitted, which intends to reduce conflict of interest with other socio economic activities.
+A change of user has been approved by the NCC.

-2.3.7 Building Code 2000
+2.2.7 Building code 2000